Do Women Need to Worry About Heart Health?

 - Move around and exercise.
 Exercising regularly is key to keeping your heart healthy.
 The American Heart Association recommends a weekly exercise goal of at least 150 minutes of moderate exercise or 75 minutes of vigorous physical activity.
 One easy trick is to aim to exercise thirty minutes a day, five times a week.
 Wearable tracking devices that log your progress or vibrate when you've been sitting too long can help keep you on track.
 Joining a group exercise class can also help motivate you.

-- Eat right.
+- Eat healthfully.
 Make smart choices about the types of foods you eat.
 Instead of sugary snacks, reach for fruits, vegetables, poultry, whole grains and dairy.
 Avoid sauces and dressings, which can be full of hidden sugars and calories.

 - Understand the role that menopause plays in heart disease.
 Studies show that a woman's risk of a heart attack increases about 10 years after menopause.
 It's thought that a decline in the natural hormone estrogen may be a factor.
 Hence, regular screening is important.

 Take the first steps toward a healthy heart.
 Visit ochsner.org/heartmonth

 Editor's note: This article was originally published on Oct.
 23, 2018.